-4.7.1.
+8.7.1.
 Main Summary Measures

-The verbatim terms used to identify adverse events will be coded using the Medical Dictionary for Regulatory Activities (MedDRA).
+The verbatim terms used to identify adverse events including second primary malignancies will be coded using the Medical Dictionary for Regulatory Activities (MedDRA).
 All documented adverse events will be included in the analysis.
 For each adverse event, the count and percentage of patients who experience at least 1 occurrence of the given event will be summarized.
-Additionally, cumulative incidence estimates or rates of adverse events reported in person-years may be used.
-Further detail will be included in the SAP.
+For selected adverse events, data will be summarized also according to toxicity grade.